supergnaw/Linchpin/README.md

 # linchpin
-A MySQL PDO wrapper in PHP
+A MySQL PDO wrapper and query manager written in PHP